hp2048/koalaor/README.md

 fasty36 -b 1 -z 11 -Q -d 1 -m "F10 fasty.output" genome.orcandidates ORGenes.aa.fa >/dev/null
 perl getORORFs.pl fasty.output genome.orcandidates genome.output.OR class_a_rhodopsin_like.aa.hmm 1 speciedcode
 ```

+Above commands were executed for each species examined on SGE cluster using `runORFinder.sh` script.
+I will tidy things up when a I get a chance.
+However, you should be able to use essential perl scripts and reference data provided here to "reproduce" our results.